AlxBDo/Epps/README.md

 const epps = new Epps({
     parentsStores: [ new ParentStore('listsCollection', useCollectionStore) ],
-    persist: { persist: true } // Store persisted manually.
+    persist: true // Store persisted manually.
 Use “watchMutation” to persist each time the State is modified.
 })

 export const useListsStore = (id?: string) => defineEppsStore<CollectionStoreMethods, CollectionState<List>>(